 - salt and pepper

 - 3 tbsp 3 tbsp olive oil

 - 5 oz.
 140 g unsalted butter, thinly slices

 - Line a roasting pan with foil or parchment paper, making sure there’s enough material for folding and sealing the top of it.

 - Cut the fish into serving-sized pieces and place in roasting pan.

-- Make the quick aioli by mixing mayonnaise and a minced garlic clove in a small bowl.
+- Mix the mayonnaise and a minced garlic clove in a small bowl.
 Season with salt and pepper to taste.
 Serve a generous dollop on top of the baked fish and vegetables.